CENTER FOR INTELLECTUAL PROPERTY LAW AND TECHNOLOGY

 Students, faculty and recent alumni talk about the benefits and opportunities available within the IP program at Akron Law.

-See past events sponsored by Akron's Law's Intellectual Property and Technology Law Association.
+Events are sponsored by Akron's Law's Intellectual Property and Technology Law Association.

 As part of our leading intellectual property program, Akron Law has an innovative Center for Intellectual Property Law & Technology.
 The Center facilitates the study and advancement of IP law, strives to attract and educate current and future leaders, and works to design and implement a well-balanced ecosystem of law and technology.